nzanini/agentic-cicd-optimization/docs/PROBLEM_FRAMING.md

 **Name:** Catalog Ranker.

+**Kind:** a local **batch** workload.
+One run consumes committed fixtures, scores the whole catalog for every synthetic persona, evaluates those lists, and packages a content-addressed artifact.
+It is **not** a production ML training pipeline and **does not train a model**.
+The ranker weights are frozen in git.

 **Use case:** rank a small movie catalog for a handful of synthetic user personas.
 A judge should be able to open a JSON file and see “user U2 → top 5 titles.”

 **Why this workload:** it creates a short, understandable dependency graph (data → features → frozen model → scores → metrics → bundle → promote) without requiring training, GPUs, or paid APIs.
 The interesting problem is **which CI jobs that graph requires after a given change**, not model quality.
+Catalog Ranker is the thing being *scheduled*.
+B0 / B1 / B2 are different strategies for *which jobs to run*.

 **Workload components (local implementation in Phase 1.4):**